sodiqadesina/rentwyse/README.md

 # Demo:
   - visit https://rentwyse-jkw3.onrender.com for a demo
   - use testuser1 and/or testuser2 as username and password = Password123! to login
+  - you can now use testuser2 to access the current Admin dashboard just login on the same portal to get to the dashboard ...... documentation coming soon !!!
   - happy testing